espressif/esp-at/docs/en/AT_Command_Set/TCP-IP_AT_Commands.rst

 -  **<mode>**:

    -  0: :term:`Normal Transmission Mode`.
-   -  1: Wi-Fi :term:`Passthrough Receiving Mode`, or called transparent receiving transmission, which can only be enabled in TCP single connection mode, UDP mode when the remote host and port do not change, or SSL single connection mode.
+   -  1: Network :term:`Passthrough Receiving Mode`, or called transparent receiving transmission, which can only be enabled in TCP single connection mode, UDP mode when the remote host and port do not change, or SSL single connection mode.

 Notes
 ^^^^^

 -  The configuration changes will NOT be saved in flash.
--  After the {IDF_TARGET_NAME} enters the Wi-Fi :term:`Passthrough Receiving Mode`, no Bluetooth function can be used.
+-  After the {IDF_TARGET_NAME} enters the Network :term:`Passthrough Receiving Mode`, no Bluetooth function can be used.

 Example
 ^^^^^^^^